Islamic Republic of Iran Air Force: Structure

 The IRIAF's composition has changed very little since 1979.
-There have been limited relocations and unit disbandments in the late 1980s (F-4D/E and F-14 fleet at Shiraz and Mehrabad).
-Deployments during the war with Iraq were mainly of temporary character.
-A major reorganization of existing air-defense SAM and AAA units took place in 1985.
-There have not been any major reorganizations in the 1990s.
+There were limited relocations and unit disbandments in the late 1980s (F-4D/E and F-14 fleet at Shiraz and Mehrabad).
+Deployments during the war with Iraq were mainly temporary.
+In 1985, a major reorganization of existing air-defense SAM and AAA units took place.
+There were not any major reorganizations in the 1990s.

-Equipment, capabilities, and performance also strongly influenced the development of the Iraqi Air Force (IQAF) in the 1980s, but also that of the United Arab Emirates Air Force, in the 1990s and the most recent times.
+Iranian airforce equipment, capabilities, and performance strongly influenced the development of the Iraqi Air Force (IQAF) in the 1980s, and the United Arab Emirates Air Force in the 1990s.

-As of 2013 the Iranian authorities also changed the command structure (tactical air bases, military installations, civil airports) and this former status is not in effect any longer.
-Almost all airfields indicated of being of some strategic importance for contingency scenarios have now been made suitable for combined military and civilian usage.
-This is also in accordance with the fact that IRIAF only is operating small composite (easy to relocate at very short notice) units spread out all over the country instead of the former large fix-based units.
-Therefore, all combined airfields are accommodated with basic cross-service capabilities to handle all IRIAF aircraft.
-The main facilities for logistics and technical overhaul however remain concentrated at some larger airfields.
+In 2013, the Iranian authorities changed their command structure, relating to tactical air bases, military installations, and civil airports.
+Almost all airfields previously designated as being of some strategic importance for contingency scenarios, have now been made suitable for combined military and civilian usage.

+This is in accordance with the IRIAF operating small composite units spread out all over Iran, easy to relocate at very short notice, instead of the former, large fixed-based units.
+All dual-use airfields have basic cross-service capabilities to handle all IRIAF aircraft.
+The main facilities for logistics and technical overhaul remain concentrated at some larger airfields.

-Iran has been under sanctions since 1979 and thus the country has become capable of servicing and overhauling its own military and civilian aircraft.
-However, less tension in the current (2015) international situation led to a decrease of the sanctions, and the Iranian government is now capable again in ordering a new fleet of civilian aircraft replacing the aged types.
+Iran has been under sanctions since 1979, with Iran servicing and overhauling its own military and civilian aircraft.
+In 2015, less tension in international relations led to a decrease in the sanctions, and the Iranian government was able to order a new fleet of civilian aircraft, replacing the aged types.